ics-software-engineering/play-example-mysql/README.md

 **Running this application**

-To get this application to run, just do the following:
+To run this application, do the following:

   * Install and run MySQL as described above.
   * Define the PLAY_MYSQL_USER and PLAY_MYSQL_PASSWORD environment variables.